Age range policy

 Terms and conditions

-Booking confirmation: the agreement between the Student and CSM for services provided according to CSM’s publicity materials
+Booking Confirmation: the binding agreement between the Student and CSM for services provided according to CSM’s publicity materials

 Camp: the location sold by CSM at the destination where the Student will study